pulumi/pulumi-go-provider/infer/README.md

 # Infer

-The `infer` module provides infrastructure to infer Pulumi component resources, custom resources and functions from go code.
+The `infer` package provides infrastructure to infer Pulumi component resources, custom resources and functions from go code.

 ## Defining a component resource